spn1/dazn-stream-limiter/README.md

 # Web Stream Limiter

 Node JS application to limit the number of streams a user can have active at any one time.

+### Installation and Startup

+ - Clone the repository
+ - Run `npm install`
+ - Run `npm start` to startup the application

+### Usage

+Running `npm start` will start the express app on localhost and the port you defined in the .env file (added to the repo for your convenience): `http://localhost:3000`.
+This exposes the endpoint `/stream-count/:userId`.
+Query this endpoint with a user id to receive a json object on whether that user is below or above their stream limit, or if any error occurred server side.

+For Example:

+ - `userId=1` has 0 streams active, so this would return `limitReached=false`, indicating that they have not reached their stream limit and can open more streams.
+ - `userId=2` has 3 streams active, so this would return `limitReached=true`, indicating that they have reached their stream limit and cannot open any more streams.

+### Improvements

+ - In a live application, I would expect the user data source to be a database, however since this was outside the scope of this task, I created a static data file which provides user data: `/src/data/users.js`

+ - I could not fully complete the unit tests I wanted to write, specifically regarding what would happen if the user service could not get any data regarding the users (e.g. if a database connection could not be established).

+ ### Scaleability